andrewzhang0708/THTR152B-How-the-Lights-Get-In/README.md

 *Open Rehearsals & final presentation: We will be presenting our scene to class.
 Only need to stay during our scene.

-**We will go present either 2/4 or 2/6, no need to come to class the other day.
-Will update.

 # Places:
 [Studio Theater][Studio Theater]: east end of department, where the auditions were held.